sidneydijkstra/Billy/README.md

 ```
 DISCORD_TOKEN=token
 DISCORD_GUILD=Channel Name
 FFMPEG_LOCATION=C:\folder\location\ffmpeg\bin\ffmpeg.exe
+COMMAND_PREFIX=!
 ```
 The DISCORD_TOKEN is generated from the discord [dashboard](https://discord.com/developers) and needed for the bot to connect to the api of discord.
 DISCORD_GUILD is the name of the channel you want the bot to connect to (if you have multiple channels).
 And FFMPEG_LOCATION is the location of the ffmpeg.exe file, needed for the voice channel features to work.
+And last the COMMAND_PREFIX used as character for calling commands.